 As the State regulations require, we routinely test your drinking water for numerous contaminants.
 These contaminants include: total coliform, turbidity, inorganic compounds, nitrate, nitrite, lead, copper, volatile organic compounds, total trihalomethanes, radiological, and synthetic organic compounds.
-The table represented below depicts which compounds were detected in your drinking water.
+The table of detected contaminants included with this report depicts which compounds were detected in your drinking water.
+For further information on all of the contaminants tested and their results please visit our web site.
 The State allows us to test for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-Some of our data, though representative, are more than one year old.
+Some of our data though representative, are more than one year old.

-It should be noted that all drinking water, including bottled drinking water, might be reasonably expected to contain at least small amounts of some contaminants.
-The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the EPA=s Safe Drinking
+It should be noted that all drinking water, including bottled drinking water, might be contain at least small reasonably expected to amounts of some contaminants.
+The presence of contaminants does not necessarily indicate that the water poses a health risk.
+More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline at (800) 426-4791 or the Allegany County Department of Health at (585) 268-9250.